TestingStz/Bug_Bounty_v1/.github/ISSUE_TEMPLATE/bug-report-.md

 name: 'Bug report '
 about: Create a report for the bug bounty
 title: ''
-labels: Dont forget your label
+labels: DON'T FORGET YOUR LABEL
 assignees: ''

 ---